opensearch-project/documentation-website/_monitoring-plugins/ad/api.md

 Creates an anomaly detector.

-This command creates a single-entity detector named `test-detector` that finds anomalies based on the sum of the `value` field:
+This command creates a single-entity detector named `test-detector` that finds anomalies based on the sum of the `value` field and stores the result in a custom `opensearch-ad-plugin-result-test` index:

 #### Request